Four friends killed after car shot 20m into field and landed on roof, inquest hears

 However, some time after 8.30pm the men left in Daniel Scott’s car.

-Just minutes later the car went out of control after it clipped a grass verge and flew 23m into a field.
+Just minutes later the car clipped a grass verge and flew 23m into a field.

 Mícheál (24), who was from Dunlewey, John (24), from Falcarragh, Shaun (22), from Falcarragh and Daniel (23), from Gortahork, were killed instantly in the crash.